 - What Are The Benefits of the Flipped Classroom?
 A look at some of the most common advantages of inverted classrooms, so you can make the case that flipping will be right for your school.

 - How To Create Great Flipped Classroom Videos.
 Seven ideas for the types of content you can create or curate for your flipped classroom lectures.

 - 3 Technologies That Support Students In The Flipped Classroom.
 Address common technology concerns and help your students prepare for learning in a flipped classroom environment.

 Beyond these conceptual challenges, however, there is another equally vexing hurdle that catches many first-time flippers off guard:

-Flipping calls on educators to share lecture materials in advance for student review.
+Flipping calls on educators to share class videos in advance for student review.
 Practically speaking, for the majority of flipped classrooms, this means creating some form of short video lecture — sometimes called a “microlecture”— that may be composed of a screen recording of slides, a webcam-recording of the teacher, video of a demonstration, or some combination of the three — and then sharing the resulting recording in a way that makes it easily available for students.

 Watch an example flipped classroom video recorded with Panopto below:

 As the inverted classroom’s early adopters have discovered, sharing videos privately is more challenging than they expected.
 Without a system or a plan in place to manage class videos, those issues can quickly derail even the most enthusiastic flipper.

 5 Technical Challenges to Implementing a Flipped Classroom